|Dimensions||8 × 5.25 in|

 Price in Hong Kong Dollars.
 (US$22.99).

-Orders placed between Dec 18 and Dec 31 will NOT be dispatched until Jan 4, 2021.
 Local delivery 3-5 business days.
 International deliveries 2+months (Shipping only; no air mail option available).
 For international orders, please consider using amazon.com, amazon.com.au or amazon.sg first.
 Due to COVID-19 situation, we cannot guarantee arrival times.
+We are not responsible for any customs duties that may be imposed by destination country.

 Tea is the most widely consumed beverage in the world — but how much do you know about this exquisite drink made from the Camellia sinensis plant?
 And how much do you know about Chinese tea, the original infusion that started it all?